 An old bridge, grass, sky and flowing water.
 What more do you need for a great location for black and white landscape photography?

-The image was made at ⅓ second at an aperture of f/13 and at a relatively wide-angle focal length of 32mm on my then Canon full frame camera.
+The above image was made at ⅓ second at an aperture of f/13 and at a relatively wide-angle focal length of 32mm on my then Canon full frame camera.

-This photo was made in the early hours of the morning in rural Iceland.
-It was the light that caused me to pull the car over.
+Made in the early hours of the morning, in rural Iceland, it was the light that caused me to pull the car over.
 An exploration followed to find suitable subject matter and a bit of scrambling was required to find a place from which to set up the camera.

-There's a nice contrast between the softness of the moving water and the texture of the grasses and rocks in the photo at the top of this post.
-I love the stone bridge.
-I remember finding the sweeping nature of its circular undercarriage to be particularly graceful.
+I like the contrast between the softness of the moving water and the texture of the grasses and rocks in the photo at the top of this post.
+I love the stone bridge and remember finding the sweeping nature of its circular undercarriage to be particularly graceful.

 Content Is Not Always Obvious